 I am easily overwhelmed by things.
 My husband, a project manager by profession, has helped me with the following analogy: There are no big monsters!
 Only tiny monsters pretending.
 Break down big, scary, unmanageable-seeming tasks into smaller tasks until you have the size task you feel you can conquer.
 Once you conquer that “little monster” you have made your project that much smaller.
 I often call or text him and ask for the Little Monster Speech!

 If you have any funk-busting tips, let me know!
-We all benefit by sharing our best ideas.
+We all benefit when we share our best ideas.
 (If your “blues” are crippling or have lasted more than a few days, please seek professional help.)